cwthom/TargomoR/README.md

 users of `leaflet` in R. It is under development and should not yet be used.

-**This package is being developed with the permission of TargomoR, but is NOT AN OFFICIAL PRODUCT.
+**This package is being developed with the permission of Targomo, but is NOT AN OFFICIAL PRODUCT.
 For more information about Targomo, please see their website.**

 ## To Do